 Gloria’s passion is making a positive difference in the lives of every person who reads what she writes and in the lives of all whom she aims to support through writing.
 In some of her creative writings, she imparts moral and spiritual lessons.
 Her literary works also aim to support humanitarian projects and inspire creativity in others, especially children.
 By having children participate in the literary work, she inspires them to want to be involved, arousing their interest in reading and writing more creative works.

 Her writing has appeared in various literary magazines and journals.
 She also writes about nature snapshots, an inspiration from her husband (and personal lawyer), who enjoys flower arrangements.
 Occasionally, she writes opinion pieces for newspapers.
 When taking a break from writing, she learns how to take lines for a walk.

 Gloria tries to live by the principle of literary continuation (continuing, adding and inventing).
 She sees the writing life as generally divided into three purposes: (a) those who open the way for aspiring writers (b) those who pledge to serve others with written word without fame and success (c) those who are prominent and famously celebrated.
 There is nothing wrong with any of these.
 They are different battalions serving the writing legion.
 Writers cannot all fit in one order but can be one, two or all of these three.
 Though difficult, she strives to be a writer by not comparing her order of writing to others.
 As a writer, she must focus on maintaining, passing and adding to the concept of her order so it lives on.

 So, what’s her writing purpose and order?
-Gloria enjoys writing poetry and what others call children writing.
+Gloria enjoys writing poetry and what others call children’s writing (she prefers to call it writing for people not limited by genre).
 On the latter, she insists that she writes for people who are not limited by genre.
 She also finds serenity in spiritual writing because writing is spiritual when exploring variety of experiences from life.
 As a writer, Gloria sees herself as one who aspires to inspire others without placing too much focus on numbers.